Rosetta Stone of Neural Mass Models: Interlude: Synapses and Transfer Functionals

 The synapse operation can be cast as a causal filter.
 Since $\hat L$ is a linear differential operator, using proper boundary conditions, we can define its inverse $\hat L ^{-1}= \hat K$ (another linear operator),

 This shows that the synapse response (membrane voltage perturbation) is a filtered version of its firing rate input.

-The same logic applies to Eq. ~\ref{eq:synapses_1st}, but this time the operator is first order,
+The same logic applies to Eq.~\ref{eq:synapses_1st}, but this time the operator is first order,

-From this lens, we view \textit{synapses} as \textit{linear operators} --- filters that transduce incoming firing rate inputs into currents or PSPs.
+Synapses are \textit{linear operators}: filters that transduce incoming firing rate inputs into currents or PSPs.
 The effect of such a filter is to distort and delay the incoming signals.
 Their action can be characterized by the impulse response, i.e., how it responds to a sharp (delta function) input, $\hat L[x] = \delta (t-t_0)$.
 In the case of Wilson-Cowan, where the operator is first order, the response is simply a decaying exponential (see Fig.~\ref{fig:psps}).

-In more realistic models, such as Jansen-Rit, Wendling, or LaNMM, the linear operator is \textit{second order}.
+In more realistic models, such as Jansen-Rit (JR)~\cite{jansen1995}, Wendling~\cite{wendlingEpilepticFastActivity2002}, or LaNMM~\cite{Ruffini2020P118,SanchezTodo2023}, the linear operator is \textit{second order}.
 The second-order operator is essential for realistically capturing synaptic conductance dynamics, as biological PSPs do not rise instantaneously.
 While a simple first-order exponential decay adequately describes passive membrane voltage relaxation, it neglects the finite time required for neurotransmitter binding, ion channel opening, and resulting conductance increase.
 Introducing separate rise ($\tau_{\text{rise}}$) and decay ($\tau_{\text{decay}}$) time constants (which may be the same numerically), the second-order operator accurately represents this two-phase process: a rapid initial conductance increase followed by slower conductance closure.
-This explicitly accounts for physiological delays and ensures PSP dynamics include a biologically meaningful temporal scale, crucial for correctly modeling neuronal integration and timing-dependent neural computations
+This explicitly accounts for physiological delays and ensures PSP dynamics include a biologically realistic temporal scale, crucial for correctly modeling neuronal integration and timing-dependent neural computations.

-Synaptic dynamics depend on the dynamics of the firing rate of the presynaptic population, which we now turn to.
+Synaptic dynamics depend on the firing rate of the presynaptic population, which we now turn to.